 During this time it probably wasn’t good to be king if you are wearing a wig, your wife is wearing your pants and nobody in Parliament will listen to you.
 Being called an Old Woman is as bad enough.
 Is it worse than Humpty Dumpty?

 A Humpty Dumpty by definition is a short and clumsy person.
 In literature Humpty Dumpty started appearing as an egg.
 Soon an insult became an allegory about the fragility of life.
 To be on the wall was to be indecisive.
 To make a decision was to have a disastrous fall.
-Maybe this egg-theme rhyme on a predestined fate should have read:
+Maybe this egg-theme rhyme should have read:

 In 1648 Parliament and the King were at it again, but this time it was a full-blown civil war.
-And like any great street fight between rival gangs, they had cool nicknames.
+And like any great street fight, everybody had cool nicknames.

 Parliamentarians = Rounders